DUI defendant granted diversion

 Our client was arrested for DUI after being involved in a solo traffic collision.
 A post-arrest DUI breath test showed a 0.12% BAC.
 At her DMV license suspension hearing, we argued that the DMV did not meet its burden to show our client had a BAC of 0.08% or more at the time of driving.
 As a result, our client did not lose her license.

-No jail time after third DUI with accident
+No jail for third DUI with an accident

 People v.
 AK (L.A.
 Superior Court, Rancho Cucamonga, 2017)